 - Knowledge has to be adapted before it can be adopted.
 If people are provided with guidance, tips and hints, or even a “recipe to follow,” they will always tweak it and adjust it in order to “make it theirs”.
 Sometimes this tweaking and adjusting is necessary to fit the knowledge to their own context; sometimes it is unnecessary in practical terms despite being necessary in emotional terms.
 So when you are providing people with guidance, tips and hints or even a “recipe”, you have to give them some idea of where they can still adapt it, and where dangerous tinkering should be avoided.
 Otherwise they may "adapt" the wrong thing.
-We see this all the time in our Bird island exercise - they all want to tweak the final design, and you have to let them tweak, but to tweak in non-fatal ways!
+We see this all the time in our Bird island exercise - they all want to tinker with the final design, and you have to let them tinker, but try to guide them to tinker in non-fatal ways!

 - Knowledge will be more effective the more personal it is.
 The more personal, emotional, and highly charged the learning situation, the more the knowledge will be easily adopted.
 Discussion, story telling and coaching can be personal, and motional and highly charged, but it becomes difficult to translate this into the written word.
 The use of stories is very helpful, the use of video even more so.
 Obviously this has profound implications for knowledge transfer mechanisms.

-- They won’t really know it until they do it.
-We very often see in lessons learned meetings, teams that to say he “we picked up this learning from the previous project, we tried it and it really did work!
+- You won’t really KNOW it until you DO it.
+We very often see in lessons learned meetings, teams that say “we picked up this learning from the previous project, we tried it and it really did work!
 That was a great learning for us”.
-When they picked it up they knew it intellectually, after they had tried it they knew it practically and emotionally.
+When they picked it up they knew it intellectually; after they had tried it they knew it practically and emotionally.
 Seeing is believing, trying is trusting, doing is internalising.
-This sort of positive reinforcement of learning is a massive boost for your knowledge management program; as people try things, find they work, and reinforce that knowledge form others can be trusted and should be heeded.
+This sort of positive reinforcement of learning is a massive boost for your knowledge management program; as people try things and find they work, this reinforces the belief that knowledge from others is of real practical value.